-The new Transport Secretary, Patrick McLoughlin, says the country needs to increase its aviation hub capacity to compete with international competitors.
-It's a view echoed by other politicians, business leaders and aviation experts.
+Transport Secretary Patrick McLoughlin has said the country needs to increase its aviation hub capacity to compete with international competitors.
+It's a view echoed by some other politicians, business leaders and aviation experts.

 But there are others who say no credible case has been made to increase the UK's airport capacity.

-John Stewart, who chairs Airport Watch, a group opposed to airport expansion that might harm the environment, says more effort should be made to utilise existing capacity.
+Susan Pearson, communications director of Airport Watch, a group opposed to airport expansion that might harm the environment, said more effort should be made to utilise existing capacity.

-"We don't have any hard evidence yet on demand," he says.
+"We don't have any hard evidence yet on demand," she said.